heshuchao/VSYS_HDkey_go/README.md

 This is a golang version of [VSYS_HDkey_java](https://github.com/Brochao/VSYS_HDkey_java), all processes are exactly the same.

-## Deferrence between go version and java version
+## Difference between go version and java version

 ### 1. Reference library